DBM-POLSKA/discord-giveaways-s/DOCUMENTATION.md

       },
     });
 ```
-Giveaway Delete allows you to delete a given giveaway and the information related to it (instead of the giveaway id you can enter "all", then all giveaways will be deleted).
+GiveawayDelete allows you to delete a given giveaway and the information related to it (instead of the giveaway id you can enter "all", then all giveaways will be deleted).
 ```js
 const { GiveawayDelete } = require("discord-giveaways-s");